tmpreston/docs-2/docs/api/application.md

 ### use_cookies_authentication_with_config

-Enables cookies authentication with custom configuration
+Enables cookies authentication with custom configuration.

 **Input:** `CookieAuthenticationOptions -> unit`